status-im/the-explainers/authors/swader/03-beacon-chain/en_US/final.md

 Right now the Nimbus team is working on several components of the Beacon Chain [specification](https://github.com/ethereum/eth2.0-specs/blob/master/specs/beacon-chain.md).

 Our main body of work regarding the beacon chain itself is in a standalone repository we dubbed [nim-beacon-chain](https://github.com/status-im/nim-beacon-chain).
 It's separate from Nimbus itself because the aim is to develop it as a component to be plugged into Nimbus' build cycle as needed.
 In other words, when running Nimbus as super-light node, you won't need to use the beacon chain module - that can hardly run on an old smartphone anyway.
-That said, this repo will be integrated into Nimbus some time in December to make sure it works on both fronts.
+That said, this repo is pulled in as a dependency of Nimbus and can already be tested both as a part of Nimbus, and on its own.
+For more info on that, please see [our development update](https://our.status.im/nimbus-development-update-feb-2019/).

-While we are aiming for a proof of concept release in March 2019 which should be able to do "beaconing" - connecting to other clients, validating, shuffling validators, building blocks - the biggest blockers we currently foresee are undefined areas of the specification.
+Right now, Nimbus can do "beaconing" - connecting to other clients, validating, shuffling validators, building blocks - and for further progress the biggest blockers we currently foresee are undefined areas of the specification.
 All of the client implementer teams sorely want cooperation and smooth communication between clients, but without specced out communication methods it'll be hard to agree, so this needs more work.
 Likewise, the commit/reveal scheme of the RANDAO randomizer (see _Two Point Oh: Randomness_) is still in the air in regards to its definition in the spec, so it's not too clear on how this should be implemented by the clients.
 Last but not least, the fork choice rule - the method by which a client picks which fork to follow in a chain with diverging blocks - is also largely undefined and under discussion.

 We're all basically doing this right now.